Updated July 6, 2023

 Introduction to Tkinter Spinbox

-Tkinter Spinbox widget is an alternative to the Entry widget.
-It can be used to replace ordinary entry where the user can choose from a limited number of values only.
+The Tkinter Spinbox widget is an alternative to the Entry widget.
+It can replace ordinary entries where the user can choose from only a limited number of values.
 When there are a fixed number of values, and we want to select the values, we use a spinbox widget, a standard Tkinter entry widget variant.
-And it is very much like an ordinary widget except that it can specify the values to be allowed, which can be either range or a tuple.
-This spinbox widget is available only in the versions of python above 2.3.
+And it is very much like an ordinary widget except that it can specify the values to be allowed, which can be either a range or a tuple.
+This spinbox widget is available only in the versions of Python above 2.3.

 Syntax of Tkinter Spinbox:

 w = Spinbox(master, option,..)

-where master represents the parent window, and option is the list of options that can be used for the widget, and options are the key-value pairs that are separated by commas.
+Where master represents the parent window, option is the list of options that can be used for the widget, and options are the key-value pairs that are separated by commas.

 Tkinter Spinbox Widget

 The most commonly used list of options for the widget are:

-- active background: This option represents the slider colour and the arrowheads colour when the mouse is placed over them.
+- active background: This option represents the slider and arrowhead colors when the mouse is placed over them.

-- bg: This option represents the slider colour and the arrowheads colour when the mouse is not placed over them.
+- bg: This option determines the color of the slider and arrowheads when the mouse is not hovering over them.

-- bd: The trough is covered by three-d borders around the entire perimeter of the trough, and this option represents its width.
-It also represents the width of the three-d effect on arrowheads and slider.
+- bd: The trough has three-dimensional borders that go all the way around it, and the width of these borders can be adjusted.
+It also represents the width of the three-d effect on arrowheads and sliders.
 By default, the trough has no borders around the perimeter of the trough, and the arrowheads and slider have a two-pixel border.

-- command: This option calls the procedure whenever there is a movement of the scrollbar.
+- command: This option calls the procedure whenever the scrollbar is moving.

 - font: This represents the font to be used in the widget.

 - fg: This represents the color of the text in the spinbox.

-- cursor: When the mover is present over the scrollbar, this option appears.
+- cursor: This option appears when the mover is present over the scrollbar.